maaku/restore/README.md

 ## Building restore ##

 ``restore`` comes with both a test suite and a set of benchmarks.
-While developing, you probably want to enable both.
+While developing, you probably want to run both.
 Here's how to get the latest version of the repository, configure and build.

     $ git clone git@github.com:maaku/restore.git